-However, many elderly seniors are suffering from aches and pains, and sleep deprivation which aggravates their current health conditions.
-Combine that with an old sagging mattress and chances are good, pain-free sleep may be hard to come by.
+However, many elderly people are suffering from aches and pains, and sleep deprivation which aggravates their current health conditions.
+Combine that with an old sagging mattress and pain-free sleep may be hard to come by.

 Criteria for the Best Model for Elderly Sleepers

 Elderly sleepers need more sleep and rest compared to younger individuals.
 Although your mind may still be active as you get older, your body won’t be able to match this activity and will need more rest.

 This is why your choice regarding a new mattress matters a lot.
 Investing in a good model that provides comfort and support is extremely important as you become older, especially if you have any health issues.

 Luckily, there are many mattress manufacturers these days offering a wide range of different mattresses so you can easily find one that will suit all your specific needs and sleep preferences.

 On average, an elderly person moves around in bed a lot more than someone in their 20’s or 30’s without even realizing this.
 This is because age brings many things that can cause restless sleep, and the need to frequently urinate is only one of them.

 That’s why the height of a mattress is so important.
 Elderly people will have difficulties getting in and out of bed with a mattress that is too high.
 So, a medium to low profile model (around 10”) is recommended as it won’t cause too much trouble getting in and out of bed.

 Choosing the mattress of the right firmness is also important and you should choose one that will suit your health and body needs.
 Memory foam and latex models are popular now and are good choices for the elderly.

 There are many new hybrid models and other innovative options available as the mattress industry is rapidly developing and coming up with new types of mattresses that can provide extraordinary comfort at more than a reasonable price.